Posted at 3:00 PM

 - All federal agencies involved in export financing collaborate to ensure small businesses experience a no-wrong-door approach and easily receive information about the financing that fits their needs.

-- The Obama administration is committed to ensuring that SME exporters are aware of export opportunities and federal resources that are readily available to help them increase exports, establish a foothold abroad, diversify their markets, and support additional good-paying American jobs.
+- The Obama administration is committed to ensuring that SME exporters are aware of export opportunities and federal resources that are readily available to help them increase exports, establish a foothold abroad, compete on a level playing field, diversify their markets, and support additional good-paying American jobs.

 States and Metropolitan Areas